PubInv/tetrobot/index.md

 The current control system is very primitive, although it is able to accomplish crawling.
 It is now clear that we need a way to express and think about more complex and smooth motion over time---the choreography of a gluss dance.
 This math would be applicable to other sorts of robots as well.

+#### Introduction of a Mathematical Approach to the Control Problem.

+A very preliminary set of notes on a mathematic approach to the problem of controlling the
+<a href="https://github.com/PubInv/gluss/controltheory.md">Public Invention</a>